cloud-atlas-ai/obsidian-client/README.md

 ### Step 2: Running Your Flow

 1. **Open Any Note**: With your flow created, open any note in your vault where you want to run the flow.
+The note, flowdata (see below), backlinks, and forward links will be used as context for the flow.
 2. **Execute the Flow**:
    1. **From the Command Palette:** After creating or updating a flow, you can register it as a command.
 Go to the Settings and register it as a command.
 This will allow you to run the flow from the command palette.
    2. **From the Cloud Atlas view:** You can also run flows from the Cloud Atlas view by clicking on the Play button next to the flow name.
-3. **View the Results**: Cloud Atlas processes the note and appends or replaces the content based on your flow settings.
-The response from Cloud Atlas will appear in your note.
+3. **View the Results**: Cloud Atlas processes the flow and adds the response at the cursor or replaces the selected content.

 ### Step 3: Customizing Your Flow